Signals

 }

-If you have a subscription where you want to always trade just 1 contract regardless of the signal, you can disable “Use signal quantity” for that subscription and enter a fixed quantity of 1.
+If you have a subscription where you want to always trade just 1 contract regardless of the signal, you can disable **“Allow signal override”** for the quantity in the position size section and enter a fixed quantity of 1.
 The subscription will then ignore the quantity provided in the signal and always submit trades using your defined position size.

 This inheritance model allows you to send one universal signal to your **strategy**, while maintaining granular control over execution behavior for each **subscription** (broker account).
 It’s a flexible way to scale your strategy across multiple accounts with varying trade sizes, risk profiles, or broker constraints, all from a single signal source.